makrai/notes/butt06-case.md

     because that grammatical relation has already been linked and Uniqueness would be violated.
-It can, however, be linked to either an indirect object (to the customers) in (32a) or to the direct object (the customers) in (32b).
+It can, however, be linked to either an indirect object (to the customers) in (32a) or to the direct object (the customers) in (32b)

 * Crosslinguistically, the case features do not just/also classify
   * thematic roles and grammatical relations
   * morphosyntactic cases (perhaps most importantly)
-* (33) Der Affe gibt dem Hund einen Kuchen.
+* (33) Der Affe gibt dem Hund einen Kuchen
-  * a normal ditransitive clause whose main predicate is geben ‘give’.
+  * a normal ditransitive clause whose main predicate is geben ‘give’
 * In German, case marking is sometimes of greater relevance than gramm rels
   * Some clauses are subjectless in German and many of the relevant syntactic generalizations need to be stated in terms of the nominative argument rather than the subject argument.
 German is
-  * fairly free word order, so position is not a reliable indicator.
+  * fairly free word order, so position is not a reliable indicator
-* Kiparsky therefore links arguments to morphosyntactic case for those languages in which morphosyntactic case plays a role, in addition to linking arguments to grammatical relations, as discussed above.
+* Kiparsky therefore links arguments to morphosyntactic case for those languages in which morphosyntactic case plays a role, in addition to linking arguments to grammatical relations, as discussed above
 * Morphosyntactic cases are also classified via the [± HR], [± LR] case feats
   * universal classification
-    individual languages may allow for exceptional specifications (cf. the Specificity Principle).
+    individual languages may allow for exceptional specifications (cf the Specificity Principle).
 (35) Morphosyntactic Case:
   * nominative [ ]
     * this is one reason why the nom is an abstract structural Case in GB/MP,
       * Recall from chapter 4
   * accusative [−HR]
   * genitive [−LR]
     * a complicated case which is not discussed much in this book.
 It is
     * compatible with a range of thematic roles and grammatical relations, but
-    * generally appears in argument structure configurations which have a lower thematic role than it.
+    * generally appears in argument structure configurations which have a lower thematic role than it
   * dative [−HR, −LR]
 * This classification of morphosyntactic cases works out exactly right for the German pattern in (33) in combination with the Specificity Principle.
 The
   * Spec Principle states that each thematic role should be associated with the